lynkos/algae-detection/README.md

 - [ ] Connect to ESP32 without a web server (e.g., via USB, etc.), just like Webcam and iPhone OR use RTSP instead of HTTP
 - [ ] Heatsink for ESP32 to prevent overheating
 - [ ] Run model on ESP32 rather than on computer
-- [ ] Update microscope's 3D printed lens attachment by making it adjustable OR create multiple ones for different devices, e.g., Phone, Android, etc.
+- [ ] Update microscope's 3D printed lens attachment by making it adjustable OR create multiple ones for different devices, e.g., iPhone, Android, etc.
 - [ ] Add Android compatability (assuming it isn't)

 ## Credits